Kappa Andromedae b

-Kappa Andromedae b is a directly imaged substellar object and likely superjovian-mass planet orbiting Kappa Andromedae, a young B9IV star in the Andromeda constellation, about 170 light-years away.
-The companion's mass is roughly 13 times the mass of Jupiter.
+Kappa Andromedae b is a directly imaged substellar object and likely superjovian-mass planet orbiting Kappa Andromedae, a young A0V star in the Andromeda constellation, about 170 light-years away.
+The companion's mass is roughly 17 times the mass of Jupiter.
 As early history on Kappa And b is filled with debate over whether it is an exoplanet or a brown dwarf, some scientists have broadly described it as a "super-Jupiter" object.

 Discovery

 Kappa Andromedae b was discovered through near-infrared high-contrast imaging during the Strategic Explorations of Exoplanets and Disks with Subaru (SEEDS) survey at the Subaru Telescope, located atop Mauna Kea, Hawaii.
 Follow-up Subaru observations taken between January and July 2012 and covering a wider wavelength range confirmed that Kappa Andromedae is gravitationally bound (not a background star) and had infrared colors consistent with a substellar (possibly planet–mass) companion.

 Atmosphere and orbital properties

 The low resolution near-infrared spectrum of Kappa And b, obtained by extreme adaptive optics system SCExAO with the CHARIS integral field spectrograph, is shaped by broad water and carbon monoxide absorption features.
 Moderate resolution Keck/OSIRIS spectroscopy resolve these lines.
 Based on comparisons to large libraries of spectra for other substellar objects, the companion likely has a spectral type of L0-L1: its sharp H-band (1.65 microns) shape is indicative of low surface gravity.

 Empirical comparisons to well-characterized substellar objects suggest an effective temperature of 1,700–2000 K. Atmospheric modeling incorporating longer wavelength data favors the cooler end of this temperature range, while temperatures derived from Keck/OSIRIS spectra favor higher values of 1,950–2,100 K. The atmosphere of Kappa And b is likely filled by thick cloud deck extending to low atmospheric pressures.
-Analysis of the companion's spectrum yields a near-solar carbon-to-oxygen ratio (C/O ~ 0.70).
+Modelling of historical photometric data in the near-infrared and spectral data taken by the MIRI instrument aboard the James Webb Space Telescope favors a temperature of 1791±68 K. Analysis of the companion's spectrum yields a near-solar carbon-to-oxygen ratio (C/O ~ 0.70).

 Kappa Andromedae b was first imaged at a projected separation of about 55 AU; subsequent data sets recover the companion at smaller angular separations.
-While only a small portion of the companion's orbital phase has been covered, current limits suggest a semimajor axis likely greater than 75 AU.
-Its eccentricity is fairly high (e ~ 0.7 or greater).
-The relative radial-velocity between it and its host star is −1.4 +/− 0.9 km/s.
+While only a small portion of the companion's orbital phase has been covered, current limits suggest a semi-major axis of approximately 100 AU, with margin for slightly different values.
+Its eccentricity is fairly high, roughly 0.80.
+The relative radial-velocity between it and its host star is -1.4±0.9 km/s.

 In 2024, Kappa Andromedae b was found to be rapidly rotating, with a rotational velocity of 38.42±0.05 km/s, which is close to 50% of its breakup velocity.